ZarehD/AspNetStatic/Readme.md

 ### Standalone Static Site

-In this senario, you want to generate a completely static website (to host on Netlify, for instance).
+In this senario, you want to generate a completely static website (to host on Netlify or Azure/AWS storage, for instance).
 Once the static pages are generated, you will take the files in the destination folder (e.g. wwwroot), along with any .css, .js, and image files, and xcopy deploy them to your web host.

 > #### NOTE: You can use our CLI or desktop app to generate a standalone site from ANY website.

 Sample Configuration 1:
   - Specify any accessible folder (e.g. __wwwroot__) as the destination-root for the generated static files.
   - Generate a defailt file only for routes ending with a slash.
-  - Update href attribute value for <a> and <area> tags that refer to static pages (from /page to /page.html).
+  - Update href attribute value for \<a\> and \<area\> tags that refer to static pages (from /page to /page.html).
-  - Allow links in generaed static files to be updated.
     ``` C#
     app.GenerateStaticPages(
       args,